palnabarun/landing/content/cv/index.md

 ---

-Below is a copy of my Curriculum Vitae last updated on 26/09/2019.
+Below is a copy of my Curriculum Vitae last updated on 27/03/2020.

-You can also reach out to me [here](mailto:pal@nabarun.in).
+You can also reach out to me [here](mailto:pal@naba.run).

 <object data="/cv.pdf#pagemode=none" type="application/pdf" width="100%" height="900px">
 <p>It seems like your browser doesn't support PDF viewers.
 My CV is also available [here](/cv.pdf)</p>